el-bob-o/FFXIAddons-1/mmbot/readme.md

 Toggles between printing debug messages to console or not.
 Default is off.

 # Version History
+1.0.2:
+- Made it work with Sandoria and Windurst NPCs.

 1.0.1:
 - Fix some logic where tried to play area 4 when only mandy left is in area 2